 Uber vehicles are the new taxi cabs.
-Rideshare services have become increasingly popular in the last few years, especially among millennials.
+Rideshare services like Uber and Lyft have become increasingly popular in the last few years, especially among millennials.
 Using rideshare apps to get from A to B is convenient, easy to use, and cheaper than calling a taxi.
 Uber drivers have a duty to drive in a safe, reasonable manner while chauffeuring customers to their final destinations.

 Unfortunately, accidents happen, and many people have suffered injuries due to the negligence of their Uber drivers.
 When a person has been injured in an accident while utilizing a rideshare app, questions arise as to whom the passenger can collect damages from.
 Does a passenger sue the driver or the company?
 Which insurance company will pay for damages?
 If you or someone you love were injured in an accident due to the negligence of a rideshare driver, contact a Miami Uber accident attorney to find out what damages you may be entitled to.

 The same factors that cause regular car accidents apply to Uber collisions as well.
 Speed and aggressive driving are common causes of accidents due to the nature of the transportation.
 Uber drivers are able to drive and earn as much money as they want.
 The more they drive, the more money they make.
 Thus, when a driver wants to fit as many trips into a night as possible, time is of the essence and speeding and ignoring traffic signals are ways to quicken the cash flow.
 A few other factors that contribute to rideshare collisions are:

 Steps to Take as a Passenger After an Uber Accident